zonashi/AI-Infra-Guard/README.md

   *   Cross-platform support (Windows/MacOS/Linux).

 ## 🤝 MCP Security Certification and Cooperation
-AI Infra Guard is committed to providing professional MCP security detection and certification solutions.
+AI Infra Guard is committed to providing professional MCP security analysis and certification solutions.
 We welcome MCP marketplaces, developer platforms, and hosting providers to integrate our tool into their pre-listing security scanning process for MCP Servers and display the scan results in the MCP marketplace, collectively building a safer MCP ecosystem.

 If you are interested in cooperating with us, please contact Tencent Zhuque Lab at zhuque [at] tencent.com.